 With so many changes on the horizon in legal qualifications, it’s no surprise that the courses themselves are going to undertake dramatic changes too.
-Here at The University of Law, we are always working to ensure our course offerings meet the demands of both students and employers, which is why we have recently launched a wide selection of new Master’s specialism courses.
+Here at The University of Law, we are always working to ensure our course offerings meet the demands of both students and employers, which is why we offer a wide selection of Master’s specialism courses.
 To find out more about these courses, we sat down with National Programme and Student Affairs Director Dr Leyanda Purchase.

 At Master’s level, students want the ability to specialise and perfect their skills in particular areas.
 What’s especially important is the opportunity to have choices in terms of the modules to study.
 As law schools try to include SQE preparation content as part of their standard undergraduate programmes, they have to sacrifice some of the customisability that was previously there.
 That’s why we set out to design a series of courses that help to make our students more specialist and therefore more employable on graduation.

 We chose to focus on areas that we, as an institution, have the expertise to really help students understand how the law is applied in practice.
-Our new suite of Master’s courses can be broadly broken down into five main categories: corporate, legal tech, human rights, medical, and dispute resolution.
+Our suite of Master’s courses can be broadly broken down into eight main categories: banking and finance, corporate, data and technology, HR and employment, energy and environment, human rights, mediation and arbitration, and dispute resolution.
 We’re well-known for our expertise in corporate law, so we were keen to build on this experience by offering a number of focused programmes within this area.
 These delve into specialist areas such as Company Law and Corporate Governance.

 We wanted to stay true to ULaw’s core ethos of providing legal training with a practical application.
 We’ve therefore focused all our Master’s specialisms on applied academic study.
 This means that we will still consider the core theoretical debates in a given subject area, but we’ll also put that theory into a practical context.
 We’ve made these courses complementary to our existing offering to ensure that while we’re catering to growing demand, we’re also keeping our main focus on providing a solid practical education in areas where our tutors’ expert knowledge and practical experience makes the difference to our students.

-Of all the new course areas, I’m most excited about the exploration of legal tech.
+Of all the course areas, I’m most excited about the exploration of legal tech.
 The University of Law is leading the way when it comes to studying legal technology.
-We’ve already embedded legal tech into our LPC and are soon going to be launching new MSc and PG Dip Legal Technology courses at our London Moorgate, Leeds and Nottingham campuses.
-These three campuses will also be our legal tech hubs, working together to foster a community committed to delivering programmes at the forefront of the discipline.
-This is a new and exciting area of the law, which will no doubt present us with many fascinating advancements in the coming decade.
+We’ve already embedded legal tech into our LPC and offer an MSc and PG Dip Legal Technology courses at our London Moorgate, Bristol and Nottingham campuses.
+These campuses will also be our legal tech hubs, working together to foster a community committed to delivering programmes at the forefront of the discipline.
+This is an exciting area of the law, which will no doubt present us with many fascinating advancements in the coming decade.